Could you afford to move to Paris for a year? Ask Canadian expat Sarah Bancroft, who moved her family of four to Paris for a sabbatical year.

 And all that cash we used to spend on bottled water?
 There is a free sparkling water fountain in a park near our house.
 “Right next to the cheese tree?” our British friend Andrew joked.
 But it’s true – there are six such fountains in Paris where you can fill a bottle with sparkling or still “Eau de Paris.”

 But don’t get me wrong, we’re not living like martyrs.

 Last week, instead of dining at Alain Ducasse’s Michelin starred restaurant in the Plaza Athénée, we went to Champeaux, his new brasserie in Les Halles.
 We ordered French onion soup, while the girls had a cheese soufflé, which arrives dramatically from the kitchen on a silver tray in all its puffed up glory.
 The bill was less than we would have paid for a couple of glasses of wine anywhere in Vancouver.

 But with all the cheese and baguettes, I am really missing my YMCA membership back home.
 Yoga and pilates classes here are punishingly expensive and mostly private.

-But on the bright side, I’ve found a great running partner, and we do 5 kilometre jogs around the Parc Monceau after dropping our children at school.
-The French mothers, with their cigarettes and high heeled sneakers, watch in astonishment.
+But on the bright side, I’ve found a great running partner, and we do five kilometre jogs around the Parc Monceau after dropping our children off at school.
+The French mothers, with their cigarettes and high-heeled sneakers, watch in astonishment.

 Free cultural activities